CISA Issues Directive To Implement AI Executive Order

 What to watch

-Monitor the text of the CISA directive when published for concrete deadlines, reporting requirements, and technical specifications for the "cyber clearinghouse."
-Also watch for guidance on evidence retention, allowed testing environments, and any interoperability or data-sharing standards that would affect how vendors supply models or test results to government entities.
+practitioners should watch the published directive for concrete deadlines, reporting requirements, and technical specifications for the "cyber clearinghouse," plus guidance on evidence retention, permitted testing environments, and any data-sharing standards that affect how vendors submit models or test results to the government.
+The mapping of "vulnerability alleviation and vulnerability management" to standard practices such as scanning, patch management, and third-party risk suggests organizations with existing red-team and adversarial-evaluation programs will integrate fastest.

 Scoring Rationale